nickserv/danamccurdy.com/_posts/2018-01-06-the-little-despot.md

 interrupting the flow of experience with its constant stream of analysis.

-It will distract you, if it can, from the little epiphanies that come from simply listening, looking, and feeling,
+It will distract you, if you let it, from the little epiphanies that come from simply listening, looking, and feeling,